-Improved Soil Health
+3 Steps for Soil Health

-Steady Release of Nutrients
+Slow and Steady Release of Nutrients

-The slow and gradual release of nutrients is listed among both the advantages and disadvantages of organic fertilizer.
+The slow and gradual release of nutrients is listed among both a pro and con of organic fertilizer use.
 As an advantage, the natural release of elements means that there is a reduced risk of nutrient burn from over-fertilization.
-This approach also means that fertilizer application is required less frequently, reducing operating cost and manual labor.
+This approach also means that applications of soil amendments are required less frequently, reducing operating cost and manual labor.
 With organic fertilizer, nutrient availability and uptake by plants occur at roughly an equal rate, meaning nutrients are preserved in soil and plant matter rather than leaching away with rainwater.
 The resulting plant growth occurs at a natural, healthy pace.
 This tends to produce stronger, more stable plants than those grown at an artificially accelerated rate, theoretically producing improved taste and nutritional value at the same time.

 Organic fertilizer is potentially a cheaper option than chemical alternatives.
 If you have a compost or live in a rural area, the only cost is time.
 Many farmers will sell manure by the truckload or even give it away if you are willing to pick it up.
 In urban and suburban neighborhoods, a composting unit can be cheap, effective, and unobtrusive.
 For a nominal upfront investment, even apartment dwellers can have their own organic worm bin composting system to feed a balcony garden.